- What is a Spouse Visa

 - Have a long-term physical or mental condition

 - Hold a degree or any educational establishment that was taught or researched in English.
 Your qualification will only be valid if confirmed by UK NARIC.

-As part of your application, you will need to present proof of accommodation that meets UK living standards.
+As part of your UK Spouse Visa application, you will need to present proof of accommodation that meets UK living standards.

 Your UK national partner, who acts as your sponsor, will need to show that he or she can provide adequate accommodation for themselves, the applicant and any dependents who intend to live in the UK.

 For proof of accommodation, the Home Office will ask you to provide: